yumeng-10/yumeng-10.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a final year undergraduate at HKUST, with a double major in Computer Science and Data Science and Technology, and a minor in Mathematics.
-I am currently an intern at UIUC [Blender Lab](https://blender.cs.illinois.edu/) supervised by Prof [May Fung](https://yrf1.github.io/) and Prof [Heng Ji](https://blender.cs.illinois.edu/hengji.html).
-Previously, I was also fortunate to be supervised by Prof [Yangqiu Song](https://www.cse.ust.hk/~yqsong/), Prof [Xiaojuan Ma](https://www.cse.ust.hk/~mxj/) and Prof [Hao Chen](https://cse.hkust.edu.hk/~jhc/).
+I am currently an intern at UIUC [Blender Lab](https://blender.cs.illinois.edu/) supervised by Prof. [May Fung](https://yrf1.github.io/) and Prof. [Heng Ji](https://blender.cs.illinois.edu/hengji.html).
+Previously, I was also fortunate to be supervised by Prof. [Yangqiu Song](https://www.cse.ust.hk/~yqsong/), Prof. [Xiaojuan Ma](https://www.cse.ust.hk/~mxj/) and Prof. [Hao Chen](https://cse.hkust.edu.hk/~jhc/).

 My research interest lies in the intersection of NLP and HCI.
 I aim to empower human-centered NLP by mitigating LLM bias, leveraging scalable alignment.
 I also want to understand the socio-cultural dynamics of LLM by incorporating methods and theories from HCI.